Swahili people

 Context of Swahili people

-The name Swahili originated as an exonym for the language derived from Arabic: سواحل, romanized: Sawāhil, lit. 'coasts'.
-Swahili people speak the Swahili language.
-Swahili people's endonym for themselves is Waungwana, which means "the civilized ones."
+The name Swahili originated as an exonym for the language derived from Arabic: سواحل, romanized: Sawāhil, lit. 'coasts', with Waungwana as the endonym.
 Modern Standard Swahili is derived from the Kiunguja dialect of Zanzibar.
-Like many other world languages, Swahili has borrowed a large number of words from foreign languages, particularly administrative terms from Arabic, but also words from Portuguese, Hindi and German.
+Like many other world languages, Swahili has borrowed a large number of words from foreign languages, particularly administrative terms from Arabic but also words from Portuguese, Persian, Hindi, Spanish, English, and German.
 Other, older dialects like Kimrima and Kitumbatu have far fewer Arabic loanwords, indicative of the language's fundamental Bantu nature.
-Kiswahili served as coastal East Africa's lingua franca and trade language from the ninth century onward.
+Swahili served as coastal East Africa's lingua franca and trade language from the ninth century onward.
 Zanzibari traders' intensive push into the African interior from the late eighteenth century induced the adoption of Swahili as a common language throughout much of East Africa.
-Thus, Kiswahili is the most spoken African language, used by far more than just the Waswahili themselves.
+Thus, Swahili is the most spoken African language, used by far more than just the Swahili people themselves.

 Where can you sleep near Swahili people ?